omegafragger/models/research/tensorrt/README.md

 ### GPU/Precision Compatibility

 Not all GPUs support the ops required for all precisions.
-For example, running INT8 precision on a NVIDIA P100 will result in a segfault:
+For example, P100s cannot currently run INT8 precision.

+Note that currently, int8 mode results in a segfault using the models provided.
+We are working on it.

 ```
 E tensorflow/contrib/tensorrt/log/trt_logger.cc:38] DefaultLogger Parameter check failed at: Network.cpp::addScale::118, condition: shift.count == 0 || shift.count == weightCount